ChaosiumInc/QuestWorlds/markdown/QuestWorlds_Quickstart.md

 In summary, to reflect abilities, or resistances, higher than 20, you divide the ability by 20, using a mastery for each multiple of 20 the ability is, and treating the remainder as the target number.
 So an ability of 27 translates into 1 remainder 7 or 7M; an ability of 43 translates into 2 remainder 3 or 3M2.

-Questworlds genre packs may use symbols relevant to that genre to denote mastery, instead of M.
+QuestWorlds genre packs may use symbols relevant to that genre to denote mastery, instead of M.

 ## 2.2 Hero Points